aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/formatcondition/_index.md

 ### getTimePeriod() {#getTimePeriod--}

 <b>@deprecated.</b> Please use the 'timePeriod' property instead.
-The applicable time period in a "date occurring…" conditional formatting rule.
-Valid only for type = timePeriod.
+The applicable time period in a "date occurrin" conditional formatting rule.
+Valid only for type is timePeriod.
 The default value is TimePeriodType.Today.

 ```javascript
 getTimePeriod() : TimePeriodType;